openservicebrokerapi/servicebroker/spec.md

 ## Authentication

-While the communication between a platform and Service Broker MAY be unsecure, it is RECOMMENDED that all communications between a platform and a service broker are secured via TLS and authenticated.
+While the communication between a platform and Service Broker MAY be unsecure, it is RECOMMENDED that all communications between a platform and a Service Broker are secured via TLS and authenticated.

 Unless there is some out of band communication and agreement between a platform and a Service Broker, the marketplace MUST authenticate with the Service Broker using HTTP basic authentication (the `Authorization:` header) on every request.
-This specification does not specify how platform and service brokers agree on other methods of authentication.
+This specification does not specify how platform and Service Brokers agree on other methods of authentication.

 If authentication is used, the Service Broker MUST authenticate the request using the predetermined authentication mechanism and MUST return a `401